HOW THE FAR RIGHT WEAPONIZES RACISM, WITH COUNTERSTRATEGIES

 - White focus group member in Ohio

 The far right seeks to convince working-class whites with the racial-fear message that that their fortunes have fallen due to discrimination against them because they are white people.
 In fact, their fortunes have fallen not because they’re white but because they’re working class.
 Recognizing this requires a language of class.
-Unions aid that, as do messages that focus on shared class interests, when the horizon expands to discuss both class and racism together.
-This approach builds working-class power while it decreases racism—and the power of the far right.[i]
+Unions aid that, as do messages that focus on shared class interests.
+This approach decreases racism and the power of the far right.

 DO’S AND DON’TS FOR BRIDGING THE DIPLOMA DIVIDE